PearsonEducation/StatsPoller/readme.md

 * Java 1.7 (or newer).
 Oracle Java is preferred.
 OpenJDK may also work, but some functionality may be disabled.
 * A valid version of Java must be configured as an environment variable for the user that is running StatsPoller.
 * (Linux) Kernel 2.6 or newer
-* (Linux) Several metric collectors depend on the 'proc' filesystem being mounted somewhere (StatsPoller assumes /proc by default)
+* (Linux) Several metric collectors depend on the 'proc' & 'sys' filesystems being mounted somewhere (StatsPoller assumes /proc & /sys by default)

 ### rpm install on Linux (for RedHat, CentOS, etc)
+g
 * sudo rpm -ivh statspoller_version_xyz.rpm

 ### rpm update on Linux (for RedHat, CentOS, etc)